pivotal/blog/content/post/transformation-roi.md

 - Replatforming
 - Modernization
 - Pivotal Cloud Foundry
-- Cloud Native Continuum
+- Cloud Native ROI Continuum
 - Agile
 - XP
 date: 2017-09-14T17:16:22Z
 draft: true
 short: |
   This blog post explores how enterprises can reduce waste and continuously experiment leading to the product evolution and effective use of CAPEX to realize the true ROI Value of cloud native with Pivotal
-title: Cloud Native ROI Continuum
+title: Continuous Market Disruption
 image:
 ---

+The key to Continuous Disruption of both the marketplace and your competitors starts with the first principal in the Agile Manifesto.

+> Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

-How does one quantify the real value of Cloud Native and the value-add that a Platform like Cloud Foundry brings to your organization's objectives.
-In this blog post we dig deep into the Why and How of cloud native ROI with Pivotal.
+What is the _value_ of overhauling the software delivery culture, replatforming and modernizing application workloads, greenfield etc. Or better yet _WHY_ are we doing this?
+As you work in life, you need to understand this.
+If you can't answer that question, then should evaluate why you are spending time on that activity.
+How does one quantify the real value of Cloud Native and the value-add that a Platform like Cloud Foundry brings to your organization's strategic objectives.
+In this blog post we dig deep into the Why and How of cloud native ROI with Pivotal Cloud Foundry and the Pivotal Way .

+What if OPEX reduction isn’t the true promise of the conversation.
+What if we move the conversation forward from the reduction in software capitalization to the effective use of CAPEX.
+What if we make hypothesis market testing a first class citizen in feedback loops to CFO decision making.
+What if we validate our hypothesis with the granularity of cloud native microservices architecture.
+What if we let platform like PCF offload the technical complexity of managing microservices.
+What if features that don't work get sunset quicker, reducing technical debt sooner simultaneously increasing stickiness by continued budget for development and evolution.
+What if the savings from pruning technical debt early are quickly reallocated to new hypotheses.
+What if this is the agility we need to respond to innovate in a martket.

 ## Software as a Cost Center